 Columba constellation is located in the southern sky.
 Its name means “the dove” in Latin.

-Its original name was Columba Noachi, meaning “Noah’s dove,” after the dove that informed Noah that the Great Flood was receding.
+The constellation’s original name was Columba Noachi, meaning “Noah’s dove,” after the biblical dove that informed Noah that the Great Flood was receding.

-The constellation was introduced by the Dutch astronomer Petrus Plancius in the late 16th century and it later appeared in Johann Bayer’s star atlas Uranometria in 1603.
+Columba was introduced by the Dutch astronomer Petrus Plancius in the late 16th century and it later appeared in Johann Bayer’s star atlas Uranometria of 1603.
+The constellation contains the famous runaway star Mu Columbae, the barred spiral galaxy NGC 1808 and the globular cluster NGC 1851, among other objects.

 It lies in the first quadrant of the southern hemisphere (SQ1) and can be seen at latitudes between +45° and -90°.